 The presence of foreign materials is bad for your insulation.
-Not only does it eliminate its insulating capacity, but it also exposes your attic and home to a number of foreign substances that can lead to mold growth, fungi, and additional pests.
+Not only does it eliminate its insulating capacity, but it also exposes your attic and home to a number of foreign substances that can lead to mold growth, fungi, and additional animals.

 3. Moisture Exposure

 As these insects tunnel in and around your home, it is very likely that they will also find ways to tunnel outside.
 The exposure to moisture-laden outdoor air, combined with the moisture that the insects bring back into your insulation for the nest, will plug the air pockets that act as the insulator in your insulation, making it easy for energy to escape through the walls of your home.

 The attic conditions are ideal for mold and mildew growth.
 It’s dark, undisturbed, and shielded from the outdoors.
 Usually, the only missing factor is the presence of water.
 Thanks to your insect infestation, moisture can now get inside and mold and mildew will grow freely in your insulation — even after the insects have been killed.